Injured in a Truck Accident in Pittsburgh? Our Truck Accident Lawyers are Here to Help.

 $5 Million Medical Malpractice

-Why Should I Hire Munley Law for My Pittsburgh Truck Accident Case?
+Why Should I Hire Munley Law Personal Injury Attorneys for My Pittsburgh Truck Accident Case?

-At Munley Law, our Pittsburgh truck accident lawyers have decades of experience winning truck cases.
+At Munley Law Personal Injury Attorneys, our Pittsburgh truck accident lawyers have decades of experience winning truck cases.
 We are among only a handful of Pennsylvania injury lawyers who have earned board certification in Truck Accident Law from the National Board of Trial Advocacy.
 We are also the only firm in the United States with two lawyers who have led the American Association for Justice Trucking Litigation Group.

-- Vehicle Failures – According to PennDOT, the “vast majority of primary factors in heavy truck vehicle failure crashes were related to tires and wheels, brakes, power train failure and unsecure trailer/overloaded.”
+- Vehicle Failures – According to PennDOT, the “vast majority of primary factors in heavy truck vehicle failure crashes were related to tires and wheels, brakes, power train failure and unsecured trailer/overloaded.”
 These failures can be the result of poor manufacturing or installation, lack of maintenance or repair, or user errors.

 - Distracted Driving – Truck drivers spend most of their time behind the wheel.
-Many report feeling bored and lonely, and as a result, they become distracted by texting, playing cellphone games, fiddling with the radio, talking on the phone, eating, drinking, or otherwise multitasking.
+Many report feeling bored and lonely driving the long hours, and as a result, they become easily distracted by texting, playing cell phone games, fiddling with the radio, talking on the phone, eating, drinking, or otherwise multitasking.
 Any time you take your eyes off the road, it can be compared to driving with your eyes closed.

-- Impaired Driving – Truckers greatly increase the likelihood of a tractor-trailer crash when they use illicit substances such as alcohol, marijuana, opiates, cocaine, methamphetamine, or barbiturates before or while driving.
+- Impaired Driving – Truckers greatly increase the likelihood of a tractor trailer crash when they use illicit substances such as alcohol, marijuana, opiates, cocaine, methamphetamine, or barbiturates before or while driving.
 Driving while under the influence can dangerous for any driver, let alone one who does it for a living.

 - Fatigued Driving – When truck drivers violate the Federal Motor Carrier Safety Administration (FMCSA) regulations regarding hours of operation and mandatory breaks and sleep periods, they are much more likely to become fatigued.
 Exhausted truckers drive negligently and crash into other vehicles, pedestrians, cyclists, or highways structures such as partitions and road signs.